Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 	- **static/banner.jpg**, which contains the Web-site banner
 	- **static/placeholder.jpg**, which contains a placeholder image for photos that have yet to be uploaded

 	Of these files, **app.py** is of particular significance.
-Here is what's in the file right now:
+Here's what's in it right now:

 	```python
 	from flask import Flask, render_template